 My parents try to convince me to let them pick up Barley early as they’re coming back from their vacation, in spite of a scheduled grooming appointment.
 I send this picture as proof that the kid needs a spa day.

 (Check out those little bear paws.)

 Day 70: “Oh, just trim a little around her face…”

 THOSE WERE MY INSTRUCTIONS.
 Clear a few wispy, wayward hairs away from her eyes, that’s all!

 To our horror, Barley returns from her grooming appointment looking like a confused 80s Valley Girl that just suffered the most cringeworthy perm of all time.

-If she were an adolescent girl, her adult self will look back on this photo with terror and shame.
+If she were an adolescent girl, her adult self will look back on this photo with mild regret.

 Day 100: Growing out my bangs

 Barley’s new ‘do takes some getting used to; she paws her face for a few days after her haircut, looking for phantom fur and whiskers.